 For using the uPrint service, 100 free printing units are allocated to every new student upon new account creation.
 For non-fresh undergraduates, they will also receive 100 free printing units before the start of a new academic year.
-Additional printing units can be purchased using HKU uPrint app or Octopus Card at the Add Value Machines (AVM) in the Chi Wah Learning Commons, The Oval and Faculty of Medicine.
+Additional printing units can be purchased using HKU uPrint app or Octopus Card at the Add Value Machines (AVM) in the Chi Wah Learning Commons, The Oval and the Libraries.
 The charge is HK$30 for 100 printing units.
 Any unused printing units will expire upon graduation.

 ITS coordinates a number of software for use by staff and students.
 They can download and use these items by following the procedures below: